MkFoster/nature42/DEPLOYMENT.md

    - Choose "Python 3.11" runtime
    - App Runner will automatically detect `apprunner.yaml`

-3. **Configure environment variables**:
+3. **Configure IAM permissions**:
-   - In service settings, add required environment variables
-   - For development: Add `AWS_BEDROCK_API_KEY`
-   - For production: Add IAM credentials
+   - During service creation, App Runner will ask for an "Instance role"
+   - Create a new role or select existing role with these permissions:
+     - `AmazonBedrockFullAccess` (or custom policy with `bedrock:InvokeModel`)
+   - This allows the app to call Bedrock without hardcoded credentials

 4. **Deploy**:
    - App Runner will build and deploy automatically